 - 5.3.1 Students have two opportunities to pass in any module: - i) By satisfying the examiners that they have met the intended learning outcomes of each element of assessment that they have failed by undertaking re-sit or referral work prescribed by the examiners.
 They are permitted to undertake re-sits and referrals on one occasion only the next time the assessment is scheduled.
 The grade for the re-sits and referrals will be capped at a maximum of 5/D- - ii) By retaking the unit on the next occasion it is offered.
 They must take all the elements of assessment.
 The full range of grades will be available to the examiners in assessing the retaken unit.
 There is no re-sit or referral opportunity after a unit has been retaken.
 A tuition fee will be payable in respect of each module retaken. - 5.3.2 The grade for re-sits and referral will be capped at a maximum of 5/D-. - 5.3.3 Failure to attempt the original assessments will not entitle you to a referral or resit opportunity and will not be allowed as grounds for appeal. - 5.3.4 If you fail or do not attempt your referral or resit, you will not be allowed any further referral opportunities.
 Hence, students are advised to use their first referral opportunity wisely. - 5.3.5 You may then retake the module on the next occasion it is offered and you must attempt all assessments.
-The full range of grades will be available to the examiners in assessing the retaken unit. - 5.3.6 There are no referral opportunities for any module which is retaken and appeals for referral opportunities will not be accepted.
+The full range of grades will be available to the examiners in assessing the retaken unit. - 5.3.6 If you fail the module that you have retaken, your case may be forwarded to the Progression Board for consideration.

-- 5.3.7 If you fail the module that you have retaken, your case may be forwarded to the Progression Board for consideration. - 5.3.8 The Board may give you one final chance to retake the failed module; however this is not an automatic right and the decision depends on your overall profile and academic performance. - 5.3.9 If the Progression Board allows you a further opportunity to retake the module, you will be placed on academic probation.
-No further opportunities for redeeming failure will be allowed. - 5.3.10 A student who is on academic probation and does not pass the retaken modules may have to leave the programme, particularly if the module is a core module. - 5.3.11 Students can appeal against the decisions of the Progression Board; however, their appeal might not be accepted. - 5.3.12 The University's regulations do not allow you to retake a module that has been passed in order to improve a grade.
+- 5.3.7 The Board may give you one final chance to retake the failed module; however this is not an automatic right and the decision depends on your overall profile and academic performance. - 5.3.8 If the Progression Board allows you a further opportunity to retake the module, you will be placed on academic probation.
+No further opportunities for redeeming failure will be allowed. - 5.3.9 A student who is on academic probation and does not pass the retaken modules may have to leave the programme, particularly if the module is a core module. - 5.3.10 Students can appeal against the decisions of the Progression Board; however, their appeal might not be accepted. - 5.3.11 The University's regulations do not allow you to retake a module that has been passed in order to improve a grade.